15 Websites to Help You Sell Stuff Online, Plus Tips on How to Do It

 Want to feel old?
 Of course not.
 But here it is anyway: Craigslist has been around for more than 20 years.

 The aptly named advertising website was founded by Craig Newmark in 1996, and it started as his email list of interesting events in the San Francisco area.
 Over the years, it has grown to be synonymous with classified ads (sorry, newspapers) and boasts more than a billion monthly online visitors.
+So it’s still one of the best ways to sell items.

 You can list anything from a used toaster to a high-end job to a 10-bedroom mansion.